sotosoc/bible_ventilated/README.md

 For her, to not have the chapter and verse numbers is a distraction.
 I acknowledge that this is a genuine difference between us.

-I have long wondered what affect adding chapters and verses to the Bible has on me as a reader.
-These chapter and verse numbers were added a couple hundred years ago.
+Chapter and verse and numbers are an invention of a couple hundred years ago.
+They have been largely inviolable since.

+I am a skeptic when it comes to inventions.
 I can see their advantage in a sermon to reference a text.
-However, all technologies have pros and cons.
+However, all inventions have pros and cons.
 What are the cons of having chapter and verse numbers in every printed version of the Bible?

 I created these to read and to understand the Scriptures, not reference it to ***impress*** others or to ***argue*** with them.
-(I admit that I am prone to these sins.)
+(I am prone to these sins.)

   %-----------------------------------------------------------------------------